9 min read

 • “best [service] company” (e.g., “best lead generation company”)

-CPCs for agency keywords run $15-50+, so make sure your landing page converts.
-A strong offer (free audit, free strategy call) and social proof (client logos, case study results) are essential.
+CPCs for agency keywords run $15-50+, and the average B2B Google Ads cost per lead is $48.96 with a 3.75% conversion rate (Ruler Analytics, 2025).
+Make sure your landing page converts — a strong offer (free audit, free strategy call) and social proof (client logos, case study results) are essential.

 7. Create Lead Magnets That Demonstrate Expertise